GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/2_method.typ

 -> Should I split this across two distinct paragraphs (i.e. put another one in the ) ]

-==== Two stage training
+// As we have not seriously tried 2-stage training and anyway haven't obtained any significant results, maybe we should entirely omit 2-stage training.

-Similarly to our single-source methodology, we train our deep neural network in a supervised fashion.
+// ==== Two stage training

-// TODO: doesn't seem to work well...
+//
-#gaet[
+// Similarly to our single-source methodology, we train our deep neural network in a supervised fashion.
-  As we have not seriously tried it and anyway haven't obtained any significant results, maybe we should entirely omit 2-stage training.
+//
-]
+// // TODO: doesn't seem to work well...

 ==== Training strategy <sec:ssl:multi_source:method:training_strategy>